wirethingproject/punchguard-poc/README.md

 ## Security Warning

 This project's code and some of the cryptographic libraries it uses have not been formally audited and therefore there is no way to guarantee that it's free of security issues.
-Before use, consider this information in your risk analysis.
+Before use, consider this information in your risk assessment.

 ## History